 The Roanoke City Sheriff’s Office has partnered with Project Lifesaver to continue this free program to the citizens of the City of Roanoke.
 Project Lifesaver is designed to track and rescue those with cognitive conditions who tend to wander.
 This service answers a critical need for protecting people at risk, including those with Alzheimer’s, autism, Down syndrome and dementia.

-Six (6) Roanoke City Sheriff’s Deputies will be certified by Project Lifesaver International, the leading organization in electronic search and rescue programs, as Electronic Search Specialists.
+Seventeen (17) Roanoke City Sheriff’s Deputies/Staff will be certified by Project Lifesaver International, the leading organization in electronic search and rescue programs, as Electronic Search Specialists.
 These deputies are trained how to use the equipment, how to gain the trust of and communicate with people who wander, as well as to ensure that caregivers are well versed in the program; all of which are essential to a successful rescue.

 This nationwide program encompasses all forms of public safety, including Sheriff’s Offices, Police, Fire and EMS.
 The Roanoke City Sheriff’s Office is pleased to continue this important resource in the community and assist caregivers and clients in being proactive when it comes to their loved one’s safety.